Seminole State College (Oklahoma)

 Seminole State College is a public community college in Seminole, Oklahoma.

 History

 The college was founded as Seminole Junior College in 1931 and was renamed Seminole State College in 1996.

 Campus

 The campus is in Seminole, Oklahoma at the junction of Highway 9 W and U.S. Route 270.

 Academics

 The college provides one and two-year programs of collegiate-level technical-occupational education.

 Athletics

 The college athletics teams are nicknamed the Trojans.
+Female basketballers are the Belles.